i-am-footlover/fnf/README.md

 fnf ~/Documents --host 0.0.0.0 --port 8698
 ```

-When the server starts, it prints a QR code (and a scriptable:// link).
-Scan it from your iOS device to run the sync.
+When the server starts, it prints a QR code that launch Scriptable (with a scriptable:// link).
+Scan it from your iOS device to launch Scriptable and run sync.

 ## Scriptable